2017 24 Hours of Daytona: Practice and qualifying

 Four practice sessions preceded the race's start on Saturday: three on Thursday and one on Friday.
 The first two one-hour sessions were on Thursday morning and afternoon.
 The third, that evening, lasted 90 minutes; the fourth, on Friday morning, lasted an hour.

 The weather was cloudy for the first session.
 Cadillacs led, with the best lap set by Mustang Sampling's Christian Fittipaldi (1:38.196); this broke Alex Gurney's 2014 DP class record, and was 0.792 seconds faster than second-place WTR's Ricky Taylor.
 Mike Conway was third in WER's No. 31 car.
 The quickest LMP2 lap was set by Hanley in DragonSpeed's fourth-place entry, and Beche's JDC-Miller car was fifth.
-Stéphane Sarrazin stopped his Rebellion Oreca on the bank (also stopping practice with 15 minutes left), and was able to return to the pit lane.
+Stéphane Sarrazin stopped his Rebellion Oreca on the bank (also stopping practice with 15 minutes left) and was able to return to the pit lane.
 The five-vehicle PC class was led by BAR1's No. 20 Oreca, driven by Gustavo Yacamán, with a time of 1:43.668.
 The quickest GTLM entry was the No. 68 Ford of Olivier Pla, whose 1:44.755 lap led Laurens Vanthoor's second-place No. 912 RSR Porsche.
 With a 1:47.778 lap, Alessandro Balzan led the 27-car GTD class in Scuderia Corsa's No. 63 Ferrari by a tenth of a second over Christian Engelhart's No. 61 GRT Lamborghini.

 In the second session, Barbosa's Mustang Sampling car lapped quickest at 1:38.549, 0.177 seconds ahead of WTR's Ricky Taylor in second and WER's Dane Cameron in third.
 Orecas followed in fourth to sixth place with Loïc Duval's DragonSpeed, JDC-Miller's Stephen Simpson and Rebellion's Jani.
-ESM's No. 22 Nissan, driven by Johannes van Overbeek, ran out of fuel entering the backstraightand was moved to the pit lane during a red flag period.
+ESM's No. 22 Nissan, driven by Johannes van Overbeek, ran out of fuel entering the backstraight and was moved to the pit lane during a red flag period.
 A spin by Duval into the turn-one inside exit barrier gave DragonSpeed's car major left-side damage and ended practice with five minutes left.
 Johnny Mowlem led PC with a 1:44.175 lap in BAR1's No. 26 Oreca, and O'Ward's Performance Tech car was second.
 Pla's 1:44.245 lap (set with about ten minutes left) led the GTLM class in Ford's No. 66 car, almost three-tenths of a second faster than Toni Vilander's Risi Ferrari; Bill Auberlen's No. 19 BMW was third.
 GTD saw Patrick Lindsey's No. 73 Park Place Porsche record the quickest class lap: 1:47.135, 0.059 seconds faster than Pier Guidi's No. 51 Spirit of Race Ferrari.